GoBoat London Paddington: Review and Tips

 GoBoat London Paddington - Regent's Canal - Simone Says GO! - Travel blog

 Hello!
 It’s Simone.
 Are you planning to go GoBoat in London?
-Which location interests you the most?
+Let me know if you have any questions about the experience.

 Discover more from Simone Says GO!